Actress Debbie Reynolds, known for 'Singin' in the Rain,' dies at age 84

-(Reuters) - - Hollywood legend Debbie Reynolds, who sang and danced her way into the hearts of millions of moviegoers around the world in musicals like "Singin' in the Rain," died on Wednesday at age 84, her son said.
+Dec 28 (Reuters) - - Hollywood legend Debbie Reynolds, who sang and danced her way into the hearts of millions of moviegoers around the world in musicals like "Singin' in the Rain," died on Wednesday at age 84, Variety reported citing her son.

-Reynolds, one of the most enduring and endearing Hollywood actresses, died hours after being rushed to the hospital in Los Angeles after suffering a stroke, her son, Todd Fisher said.
+Reynolds, one of the most enduring and endearing Hollywood actresses, died hours after being rushed to the hospital in Los Angeles after suffering a possible stroke, according to media reports.
 Her death came just one day after her daughter, the actress Carrie Fisher, died of a heart attack.

 Reynolds, who rose to stardom in the film "Singin' In the Rain," appeared in dozens of films.
 She starred opposite Gene Kelly, Frank Sinatra, Tony Curtis, Donald O'Connor, Fred Astaire and Dick Van Dyke.
 She received a best actress Academy Award nomination for the 1964 musical "The Unsinkable Molly Brown."